Outdoor Design: Incorporating Autumn Inspiration

 While the days are growing shorter, autumn is long on opportunities for outdoor entertaining: think mugs of mulled cider by a fire pit and butternut squash soup enjoyed at an outdoor dining table, while surrounded by foliage aflame in red, yellow and orange.
+This is the perfect time to consider an outdoor design that is a feast for the senses.

 Becky Harris, Master of Landscape Architecture and Lead Contributor at Houzz, shares these ideas to take full advantage of this much-favored season.